 You get 40 ounces of water, that stays cold for up to 34, yes 34, hours.
 It has an insanely cool auto seal button-operated lid that automatically seals it up between drinks, hence no leaks.
 And there's a bolt lock to prevent it from accidentally opening and drenching your phone.

-Pros: We especially love the protective spout cover to keep out dirt and grime.
+Pros: We especially love the protective spout cover on this water bottle to keep out dirt and grime.
 It’s got a carry handle and a nice, fast flow rate.

 Cons: Reviewers say it’s not as well insulated as its competitors.
 Meaning, drinks don’t stay as cold as you’d expect.